-For lectures, it is understood that you may need to turn to a neighbor for the occasional question like "what slide is he on?" or "which file is that?" or "what page # did he say?" and that's fine.
+For the Monday "zoom lectures" please keep your microphones off.
+If we were in the classroom for lectures, it would be understood that you may need to turn to a neighbor for the occasional question like "what slide is he on?" or "which file is that?" or "what page # did he say?" and that's fine.
+I'm not sure how to translate that Zoom.
 It is the full conversations that are distracting not only to the instructor but to the class as a whole.
-For the Architecture and Assembly Lab Time, you can talk all you want, but "indoor voices" please.
+For the Wednesday Lab Time, you can talk all you want, but "indoor voices" please.
 Language: